fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 ### Goals
-The goal of the project was to create an application that gives users a simple visual interface of linear regression models from data, and allows users to make predictions.
+The goal of the project was to create an application that gives users a simple visual interface of linear regression models from data sets and allows users to make predictions.
 The users can use the application to: <br>
 - Save data models
 - Upoad data models stored on their device
 - Make predictions using data models